wallpants/github-preview.nvim/README.md

 # Github Preview

+😍😍😍

+😍

 - [ ] breadcrumbs messed up when window is narrow
 - [x] delete banner component
 - [x] delete container component
 - [x] add single file support
+- [ ] think of more generic name than github-preview
   - [ ] think of more generic name than github-preview
 - [ ] implement link follow for local files
 - [ ] git hook to compile tailwind
 - [x] add support for local images